xmzzyo/Blog/source/_posts/Dependency-Parser-Phrase-Parser-Semantic-Role-Labeling.md

 ## Dependency Parser

-### Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations
+### 《Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations》

 applying it to a greedy transition-based parser as well as to a globally optimized graph-based parser